 5. When considering entrée exemptions on the same day and the next school day, may a breakfast entrée be served during lunch and be exempt and vice versa?
+Yes, this is acceptable.
+Please note that such exempt entrées are required to be served in the same

 Yes, this is acceptable.
-Please note that such exempt entrées are required to be served in the same or smaller portion size than the NSLP and SBP entrée.
+Please note that such exempt entrees are required to be served in the same or smaller portion size than the NSLP and SBP entrée.

-Are traditional grain products made in a nontraditional way, such as bean pasta, bean tortilla chips, and bean crackers, with beans or bean powder as the first ingredient, measured against the entrée standards or the snack standards?
+6. Are traditional grain products made in a nontraditional way, such as bean pasta, bean tortilla chips, and bean crackers, with beans or bean powder as the first ingredient, measured against the entrée standards or the snack standards?